nlsynth/karuta/docs/LRM.md

 # Karuta Language Reference Manual

-## Program structure

-A program is comprised of top level environment and method environment.
-Methods and various things can be declared only in top level environment.

-    // * Top level environment
-    // Modifying objects by declaring member variables.
-    //
-    def f() {
-      // * Method environment
-      // Object modification is not allowed (hence synthesizable).
-    }

-TODO: Consider non synthesizable methods.

-### Methods

-A method is declared as a member of an object.
-If no object name is given in the declaration, the method will belong to the current file object.

-    // This method belong to the current file object. def f() {
-    }

-    @Annotation(key1="value1", key2="value2")
-    def mod.f(x, y #32) (#16, #16) {
-      return (0, 0)
-    }

-A method declaration can have an argument list and return value list.

 ### Threads

 A thread can be be declared either by an annotation to a method or by using thread declaration syntax.